vizhyk/proxytcp/README.md

 # ProxyTCP
 Proxy that allows to visit some HTTPS websites.
-Proxy uses 1080 port by default
+Proxy uses 1080 m_port by default
 ## Build

 Build project using commands below: